hsidky/ann_sampling/README.md

 that the [8, 4] networks struggle a bit more than the other examples, especially with a larger stride.
 This represents the limit of small network for this system, which contains *just* (or maybe not) enough flexibility to appropriately capture the FES.
-In a realistic applcication where the complexity of the free energy landscape is unknown, a user would specify an aribitrarily large network which would self-regularize.
+In a realistic application where the complexity of the free energy landscape is unknown, a user would specify an arbitrarily large network which would self-regularize.
 Here we were interested in identifying the minimum network size necessary for a reasonable representation of the surfaces.